Wenona Girl: Breeding

-She was sired by the Leading sire in Australia, Wilkes (FR), her dam was the good racemare, Golden Chariot by Golden Sovereign (IRE).
+She was sired by the leading sire in Australia, Wilkes (FR), her dam was the good racemare, Golden Chariot by Golden Sovereign (IRE).
 Golden Chariot won the VATC One Thousand Guineas and was the dam of two other stakes-winners, Emblem and Grammar Lad both sired by Wilkes.
 Wenona Girl was line-bred to Teddy in the fourth generation (4m x 4f).

 Racing career

-Wenona Girl was trained by Maurice McCarten who also trained the brilliant sprinter, Todman.
+Wenona Girl was trained by Maurice McCarten who also trained the sprinter, Todman.
 McCarten won the Sydney trainers' premiership four times in succession and finished second to Tommy J. Smith ten times.

 At two years

-She won her first start, the 1959 AJC Gimcrack Stakes followed by with a win in the VRC Sires Produce Stakes and AJC Sires Produce Stakes.
+She won her first start, the 1959 AJC Gimcrack Stakes, followed by a win in the VRC Sires Produce Stakes and AJC Sires Produce Stakes.
 In Melbourne in the early autumn she was second (by 1½ lengths) in the Merson Cooper Stakes to Impulsive.
 She then returned to Sydney, finishing second (by 1½ lengths) in the Golden Slipper to Sky High and won the AJC Sires Produce Stakes from Persian Lyric and Sky High.
 Wenona Girl finished her two-year-old season with a tally of eight starts for 6 wins and 2 seconds.